adityarcb/Plastic-waste/README.md

 # Plastic-waste
-The website is about plastic waste impact and solution
+The website is about plastic waste impact and solution.